Lord-Melflam/Lord-Melflam/README.md

 - **Performance Analysis & Benchmarking**
 - **Software**

-I care about how things work *under the hood*: memory, caches, indexes, execution paths.
+I care about how things work *under the hood*: memory, caches, indexes, execution paths...
-But most importantly about how to keep tthem working in a reliable and secure way.
+But most importantly about how to keep them working in a reliable and secure way.

 ---

-## Arsenal
+## 🛠️ Arsenal

 ### Languages
 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)